evrythng/dashboard-components-starter/README.md

 ## Introduction

-This project provides examples of custom widgets, reusable components and shared services that will help you understand and quick start your own custom components in the EVRYTHNG Dashboard.
+This project provides examples of custom widgets, reusable components and shared services that will help you understand and kick-start your own custom components in the EVRYTHNG Dashboard.

 Please, visit the complete step by step guide in the [EVRYTHNG Developer Hub - Create Custom Widgets]().